dyne/docs/src/dynebolic/docs/getting_started.md

 However, you should consider that most of the video tools running on GNU/Linux platform are in development: indeed you can help much in testing and reporting the bugs you encounter, that’s how anyone can help free software to grow better and better, as it does.

-Now let's proceed on how to configure an available video device and then browse thru the video software included in dyne:bolic, following a subdivision in task categories.
+Now let's proceed on how to configure an available video device and then browse thru the video software included in dynebolic, following a subdivision in task categories.

 ### Configure your video devices

 There are various devices that can be used on PC computers in order to have video input: USB webcams and capture cards, PCI TV cards, Firewire and even parallel port.
 They all have different chipsets and manufacturers and need different Linux device drivers.

-*dyne:bolic* is capable of automatically recognizing most PCI (internal) TV cards at boot time (WinTV, BTTV) and now also USB webcams as well as Firewire controllers: they will all be initialized at boot and can be accessed from the video device `/dev/video0` or subsequent numbers (`video1`, `video2` &#x2026;.) in case you have more than one.
+*Dynebolic* is capable of automatically recognizing most PCI (internal) TV cards at boot time (WinTV, BTTV) and now also USB webcams as well as Firewire controllers: they will all be initialized at boot and can be accessed from the video device `/dev/video0` or subsequent numbers (`video1`, `video2` &#x2026;.) in case you have more than one.
 [FIXME: double-check that]

 If your video device is not recognized automatically (the `/dev/video` doesn’t exist) then you need to configure it by hand.

 If the online documentation says your device is supported by a particular kernel driver, you can try to load it using the command `modprobe modulename` and see if everything went well by looking in the last lines of the messages printed out by the `dmesg` command.
-Many modules are already present in *dyne:bolic*, but some might require to be compiled using the kernel sources, which is a more complicated process that can’t be explained here: you’ll need to find more instructions online about how to do it and download the Linux kernel sources.
+Many modules are already present in *dynebolic*, but some might require to be compiled using the kernel sources, which is a more complicated process that can’t be explained here: you’ll need to find more instructions online about how to do it and download the Linux kernel sources.
 If you’ll even do it, keep in mind that once you have compiled your own kernel you have moved your very first step into becoming a hacker ;).

 ### Video tools and programs
 #### KDEnlive